Skip to main content

 2. Add a service user

-To manage project resources through the OpenStack API, add a service user with permission in the Projects access area and role:
+To manage project resources via OpenStack API, add a service user with access in the Projects scope and a role:

-Users can be added by the Account Owner or users with the role of iam_admin.
+Users can be added by the Account Owner or users with the iam.admin role.

 For your information

-Authorization in the OpenStack API can be configured for only one account, service user, project, and pool.
-If after authorization you need to manage resources of another account, in another project or pool, or under another service user, you can change the authorization data.
+Authorization in OpenStack API can only be configured for one account, service user, project, and pool.
+If, after authorization, you need to manage resources of another account, in a different project or pool, or under a different service user, you can change authorization data.

 3. Open the page of the service user you added in step 2Access tab.